MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/help-topics/2019/lscp/ms.lync.lscp.RgsWorkFlowMain.md

 - **Enabled** Indicates whether the workflow is activated to receive calls.

-For details about Response Group features and capabilities, see [Plan for the Response Group application in Skype for Business Server](../../../plan-your-deployment/enterprise-voice-solution/response-group.md).
+For details about Response Group features and capabilities, see [Plan for the Response Group application in Skype for Business Server 2015](../../../plan-your-deployment/enterprise-voice-solution/response-group.md) in the Planning documentation.
 For details about working with Response Group workflows, see [Managing Response Group Workflows](http://technet.microsoft.com/library/42cfccdd-2844-4875-b4e3-813e1df15f08.aspx) in the Operations documentation.